Are you dreaming of how to paint nature?

 Enjoy the beautiful translucence of painting with watercolor.

+Meet the artist and see my paintings.
 Learning how to paint is full of discovery, creativity, and joy!

 "Country Barns"Painting has been my passion for more than 40 years.